 Six short-answer/essay quizzes covering the reading material, class, and films will be given throughout the semester.
 All of these quizzes will be "take-home" tests that will be available in the Blackboard site for this course at the end of the evening after class, and they will cover the assigned reading material for that class.
 Quizzes are due on the following Tuesday by 10:00 a.m.
 Late quizzes will be not be accepted.

 REACTION PAPERS/DISCUSSIONS:

 During each class session you will participate in an informal class discussion about the assigned readings, and this discussion will be led by YOU.
-For each class session, you will write a reaction paper (maximum of 2 pages, single-spaced & typed) on the chapters and additional articles you read for that class.
-You will hand in the reaction paper on the day that material is discussed in class, and you will be graded on the quality of the papers and your participation in class.
+For each class session, you will write a reaction paper (maximum of 2 pages, single-spaced & typed) on the chapters, additional articles, and the video assigned for that class.
+You will hand in the reaction paper by 6:00 p.m. on the day that material is discussed in class, and you will be graded on the quality of the papers and your participation in class.
 Late reaction papers will not be accepted.

 Your reaction paper must have the following sections:

 - 1. Main Points: Write 2 brief paragraphs, in your own words, on what you thought were several of the most interesting main points, ideas, or concepts in the readings.
-Make sure you discuss points made in several of the readings, not just one or two. - 2.
-Your Reaction: Add your own thoughts about the readings.
-You might include personal examples, points of agreement/disagreement, sections you found confusing, etc. - 3.
-Items for Class Discussion: At the end of your paper, write at least six items designed to stimulate class discussion (see examples below).
+Make sure you discuss points made in several of the readings, not just one or two readings. - 2.
+Your Reaction: Add your own thoughts about the assigned material.
+You might include personal examples, points of agreement/disagreement, sections you found confusing, etc.

+3. Items for Class Discussion: At the end of your paper, write at least six items designed to stimulate class discussion (see examples below).
 You may write questions that reflect your thoughts, insights, or examples (from your personal experience or from the media).
-Whatever you choose to write must reflect that you read and understood the material in the chapter(s), and it must be designed to stimulate discussion among the other class members.
+Whatever you choose to write must reflect that you read and understood the assigned material, and it must be designed to stimulate discussion among the other class members.
 Each class discussion will involve class members sharing their thoughts & discussion items, thus each of you will be responsible for the class discussion.

 Poor Discussion Questions: (1).
 I thought that Ruscio's statements about health food were interesting.
 What do you think?
 (NOTE: This question would not stimulate much discussion).
 (2).
 List 10 characteristics of pseudoscience.
 (NOTE: This is too similar to an exam question, write questions that you would ask in an informal discussion).

 Good Discussion Question: Ruscio said that "extraordinary claims require extraordinary evidence," but why does the evidence have to be extraordinary?
 (NOTE: This question suggests that you carefully read and thought about the readings, and it is likely to stimulate some discussion among class members).

+4. Answers to Video Questions: Videos and questions for those videos will be in the course materials for most of our class periods.
+On a separate page at the end of your reaction paper, include your answers to the video questions.

 CLASS PRESENTATION: